Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

 `print_count` has one parameter, `n`, of type `int`.
 It returns nothing, so I've specified `void` as the return type and omitted the `return` statement.
-Since `print_count` doesn’t return a value, we can’t call it in the same way we call `average`.
+Since `print_count` doesn't return a value, we can't call it in the same way we call `average`.
 Instead, a call of `print_count` must appear in a statement by itself:

 ```C
 print_count (i) ;
 ```

-Here’s a program that calls `print_count` 10 times inside a loop:
+Here's a program that calls `print_count` 10 times inside a loop:

 ```C
 /**